kjs452/KennysOpenDSKY/README.md

 ### Status (updated 2/22/2024)
 Not all verb/nouns in the list are implemented yet.
-This is my list of what I wish to implenent eventually.
+This is my list of what I wish to implement eventually.
+These items come from the **Apollo 50th Anniversary** project.
+I will update this section as I finish items.

 The footnote **[1]** indicates items which have not been implemented yet.